Yudi/DiscordChatExporter/.docs/Troubleshooting.md

 # Troubleshooting

 - ❓ If you still have unanswered questions after reading this page, feel free to [create a new discussion](https://github.com/Tyrrrz/DiscordChatExporter/discussions/new).
 - 🐞 If you have encountered a problem that's not described here, has not [been discussed before](https://github.com/Tyrrrz/DiscordChatExporter/discussions), and is not a [known issue](https://github.com/Tyrrrz/DiscordChatExporter/issues?q=is%3Aissue), please [create a new discussion](https://github.com/Tyrrrz/DiscordChatExporter/discussions/new) or [open a bug report](https://github.com/Tyrrrz/DiscordChatExporter/issues/new).
-Don't forget to include your platform (Windows, macOS, Linux, etc.), and a detailed description of your question/problem.
+Don't forget to include your platform (Windows, macOS, Linux or Docker), and a detailed description of your question/problem.

 ## Frequently Asked Questions